devang-7/global_Casino/README.md

 # global_Casino
 This is a python module which aims to gather models for Stock forecasting.

-The aim is to build a tool that investors can use to filter a large database of stocks into a more manageable list of stocks that qualify for further analysis.There are some free screeners out there, as well as more advanced programs that can be quite costly.
+The aim is to build a tool that investors can use to filter a large database of stocks into a more manageable list of stocks that qualify for further analysis.
+There are some free screeners out there, as well as more advanced programs that can be quite costly.
 Selecting stocks can be a difficult and tedious process, and hence we decided to build such tool.
 However, removing emotion and behavioral biases from the investment decision-making process.

 **Install**